BD103/migrate_rustdoc_json/README.md

 # Migrate Rustdoc JSON

-Migrates Rustdoc JSON from one format version to another.
+Migrate Rustdoc's JSON output to newer format versions.

 ## Why is this useful?